utoni/mingw-w64-dpp/README.md

 }
 ```

-shouldn't be used.
+**must not** used.
+Overwriting `DriverObject->DriverUnload` with your own function may BSOD.
 Instead the function `DriverUnload` will be called.
-So make sure that the symbol `DriverUnload` exists and has the usual ddk function signature:
+Make sure that the symbol `DriverUnload` exists and has the usual ddk function signature:
 `void DriverUnload(_In_ struct _DRIVER_OBJECT * DriverObject)`.
 This is required to make ctors/dtors work without calling additional functions in `DriverEntry` / `DriverUnload`.